g-esco101/multimath/README.md

 npm install ts-loader typescript webpack webpack-cli webpack-dev-server
 ```

-- Add start script to the package.json using your IDE or text editor:
+- Add start script to the package.json file using your IDE or text editor:
 ```
   "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",